Call of Duty 4: Modern Warfare: Plot

-Meanwhile, new British Special Air Service operator Sergeant John "Soap" MacTavish is recruited into Captain Price's team, which conducts two operations; the first leads them to infiltrate a cargo ship in the Bering Strait.
-Neutralizing the armed Russians on board, the team secure a nuclear device labeled in Arabic.
-Enemy MiGs scuttle the ship, but the SAS escapes by helicopter.

-The second operation tasks the SAS with rescuing an ally, a Russian informant named Nikolai working within the Ultranationalist party.
-Assisted by Russian loyalist forces, Price's team extracts Nikolai.
+Sergeant "Soap" MacTavish, a recruit to the 22nd SAS Regiment, is inducted into a team led by Captain Price and his second-in-command "Gaz".
+The team conducts two operations; the first leads them to infiltrate an Estonian cargo ship in the Bering Strait.
+The team secures a nuclear device labeled in Arabic before Ultranationalist MiG-29s scuttle the ship, but the SAS successfully escapes by helicopter.
+The second operation tasks the SAS with rescuing an ally, a Russian informant named Nikolai, who is working undercover within the Ultranationalists and supplied them with intel on the cargo ship.
+Assisted by Russian loyalist forces led by Sergeant Kamarov, Price's team extracts Nikolai.
 However, their helicopter is brought down, forcing the team to make their way through enemy territory with support from an AC-130 gunship before they are extracted.
-Intelligence gathered from these two missions indicates that Al-Asad may be in possession of a Russian nuclear device.